masonmcelvain/hop/README.md

 - Open the extension in your browser to see the app.
   - Note: When you make code changes, you most close the extension popup (i.e. click anything but the extension window) and re-open it to see those changes reflected.

+### Environment Variables

+- No additional environment variables are need to develop or build the app.
+Should you need to add or override any though, place them in a `.env` file and they will be automatically loaded into package scripts.

 ### Running tests

 - Run [Playwright tests](https://playwright.dev/docs/intro) with `pnpm test`.